spring-projects/spring-petclinic/README.md

 > NOTE: If you prefer to use Gradle, you can build the app using `./gradlew build` and look for the jar file in `build/libs`.

+## Validation

+### Owner Telephone Validation

+The owner telephone field is validated to ensure it contains exactly 10 digits.
+This validation is implemented using `@Pattern` in `Owner.java` and uses the `telephone.invalid` message defined in `messages.properties`.

 ## Building a Container

 There is no `Dockerfile` in this project.
 You can build a container image (if you have a docker daemon) using the Spring Boot build plugin: